 The RAD750 is basically a radiation hardened version of the PowerPC 750 originally manufactured by Motorola.

 The RAD750 is manufactured by BAE Systems and costs about $200,000 per unit.

 Most of these NASA spacecraft used the VxWorks real-time operating system (RTOS) and software developed in C or C++.

-The processors used in the Gamecube, Wii, Wii U, PlayStation 3, and XBox 360 game consoles are also Power architecture processors.
+The processors used in the Gamecube, Wii, Wii U, PlayStation 3, and XBox 360 game consoles and the Power Mac PC are also Power architecture processors.